 I love that I’ve had to stretch my knowledge base, even if the motivation was to pay the bills.
 But honestly, I have felt like a sell-out once or twice.
 I’ve accepted assignments about “personal care” products and naughty conventions.
 The price?
 My Baptist mother on the other end of the line: “ASHLEY RENEE, WHAT HAVE YOU DONE?”
 I’ve tweeted, I’ve Facebooked, I’ve pinned, I’ve begged for shares and likes and even bribed a few folks to repost some of my posts.
 (Not proud of that one.)

 Despite the challenges of breaking into professional blogging, I wouldn’t trade any of my experiences.

 Why?
 Because I love it!
 Blogging allows me to be myself with all of my quirks, my passion for writing, my ADD … Squirrel!
-Hmm, I wonder what will be on the next episode of Blacklist.
+Hmm, I wonder what will be on the next episode of Blocklist.
 I think I could really use some more sequins on this shirt but I’m also kind of craving pizza right now … Oh wait!
 Blogging!
 Let’s get back to that…